ghowland/sireus/documentation/godoc.md

     InteractiveDurationMinutesDefault int      `json:"interactive_duration_minutes_default"` // How many minutes we default to starting the interactive query to.
 15 minutes is reasonable
     PrometheusExportPort              int      `json:"prometheus_export_port"`               // Port used to listen for the Prometheus Exporter data we will put back into Prometheus.
 For the main application, and the demo, if it is enabled
     EnableDemo                        bool     `json:"enable_demo"`                          // If true, the demo will be enabled and will export additional metrics to Prometheus to make learning Sireus easier.
 The demo shares the PrometheusExportPort for simplicity
+    DemoApiPort                       int      `json:"demo_api_port"`                        // Port to run the Demo API server on, to simulate a real API server for modifying demo state
     ReloadTemplatesAlways             bool     `json:"reload_templates_always"`              // For development, if true this will always reload Handlebars files.
 Only need to restart the server to rebuild code.
     LogTemplateParsing                bool     `json:"log_template_parsing"`                 // For web development debugging, if true this will print out all the templates that are parsed.
 It's not generally useful, but if you are having a problem with Handlebars template imports or related it can help
 }